Sir Charles Trevelyan, 3rd Baronet: Background

 After Harrow and Trinity College, Cambridge, Charles Philips Trevelyan decided upon a political career.
-Beatrice Webb, his friend, described him as "a man who has every endowment - social position, wealth, intelligence, an independent outlook, good looks, good manners".
+Beatrice Webb, his friend, described him as "a man who has every endowment – social position, wealth, intelligence, an independent outlook, good looks, good manners".

 Life and career

 Trevelyan was first a Liberal and later a Labour MP.
 His eventual political achievements were uneven.
 As a member of the landed gentry serving in the Labour Party, he was considered by some to be a walking anachronism.
 Despite this, his own privileges and gentlemanly pursuits always remained intact.
 Trevelyan was elected Liberal Member of Parliament (MP) for Elland, Yorkshire, in a by-election in 1899.
 He served under H. H. Asquith as Parliamentary Secretary to the Board of Education between 1908 and 1914, when, as an opponent of British entry into the First World War, he resigned from the government.
 In 1914, also, he founded the Union of Democratic Control an all-party organisation rallying opposition to the war.
 In the 1918 general election he lost his Elland seat, running as an Independent Labour candidate.

 He won Newcastle Central for Labour in 1922 and held it until 1931.
 He was a member of Ramsay MacDonald's Labour cabinets as President of the Board of Education between January and November 1924 and between 1929 and 1931, resigning when his Education Bill was rejected by the House of Lords a few months before the Labour government collapsed.
 The bill was opposed not only by Conservatives but by Catholic members of the Labour Party who feared that it would allow local governments to seize control of parochial schools, leading to a decline in Catholic support for the party in the 1930s.
 In 1924 he was sworn of the Privy Council.

 In early 1939, following Stafford Cripps and with Aneurin Bevan among others, Trevelyan was briefly expelled from the Labour Party for persisting with support for a "popular front" (involving co-operation with the Liberal Party and Communist Party) against the National Government.

 Apart from his political career Trevelyan was also Lord Lieutenant of Northumberland between 1930 and 1949.

-In 1942, although he had a son and heir, Trevelyan and his wife donated Wallington Hall, complete with its estate of farm land, which he had inherited in 1928, to the National Trust, the first donation of this kind.
+In 1942, although he had a son and heir, Trevelyan and his wife donated Wallington, complete with its estate of farm land, which he had inherited in 1928, to the National Trust, the first donation of this kind.

 He was the last surviving member of the first British Labour Cabinet.